LeToNode/Play2.0-CN-doc/javaGuide/tutorials/todolist/JavaTodoList.md

 [[images/error.png]]

-As you see errors are beautifully displayed directly in your browser.
+As you can see, errors are beautifully displayed directly in your browser.

 ## Preparing the application

-For our todo list application, we need a few actions and the corresponding urls.
+For our todo list application, we need a few actions and the corresponding URLs.
 Let’s start by defining the **routes**.

 Edit the `conf/routes` file: